cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   - For each consumer state in the `ProviderGenesisState`, the initial state is set, i.e., the following mappings `chainToChannel`, `channelToChain`, `channelStatus` are set.
 - Error condition:
   - The capability for the port `ProviderPortId` cannot be claimed.
+  - For any consumer state in the `ProviderGenesisState`, the channel ID is not valid (cf. the validation function defined in [ICS 4](../../core/ics-004-channel-and-packet-semantics)).

 <!-- omit in toc -->
 #### **[CCV-PCF-CCPROP.1]**